How do you get your teenager to take out the trash without making the request seem like a military command?

 So we went to watch Janie’s family race.
 When I tired of standing on a corner where racers sprayed mud on spectators, I sat beneath the family’s RV awning and petted their spaniel.
 Later Jesse asked, “Dad, do you think I could race some day?”

-As a consolation, I drove him and his buddy and their dirt bikes to a large sandpit to practice.
-Sitting in a camp chair and wearing ear plugs, I read an interview with Susan Pauker, a pediatrician and president of the Harvard Pilgrim Healthcare Foundation, who once hosted Dr. Benjamin Spock:
+As a consolation, I drove him and his buddy with their dirt bikes to a large sandpit to practice.
+Sitting in a camp chair and wearing ear plugs, I read an interview with Susan Pauker, a pediatrician and president of the Harvard Pilgrim Healthcare Foundation, who was talking about Dr. Benjamin Spock.

-“Dr. Spock lived at our home in Weston for a while when he was writing his autobiography; my husband’s a cardiologist and was his doctor.
+“Dr. Spock lived at our home in Weston for a while when he was writing his autobiography, My husband was his cardiologist.
 One day, I was saying to my son: ‘I told you, those dishes have to go in the sink!
-They can’t be in the family room.’
+They can’t be in the family room.’”

-“I turn that, now, into saying to parents: ‘If you’re teaching respect to teenagers, you’d better show respect for that teenager.
+His words really spoke to Pauker.
+“I have turned his advice, now, into saying to parents: ‘If you’re teaching respect to teenagers, you’d better show respect for that teenager.
 After all, they get to choose the nursing home.’”

 Some years later, after retiring from dirt bike racing, Jesse took up sports car racing while working on his master’s degree in computer science and becoming the driver for the university-engineered race car.
 He was home one weekend while Shelley was away and had to contend with my cooking.
 As he left on Sunday to return to his apartment near the university, we hugged one another.